JinYuanLi0012/jinyuanli0012.github.io/index.md

 ## News🔥

+- **[Nov.
+2024]** I am honored to have received three top honors at Tianjin University (Ranked #1 in CS Major): the China National Scholarship, First-Class Academic Excellence Scholarship and Outstanding ('Sanhao') Student award.
 - **[Jun.
 2024]** We release a [new study](https://arxiv.org/abs/2406.07268) proposing the Segmented Multimodal Named Entity Recognition (SMNER) task and constructing the corresponding Twitter-SMNER dataset.
 Datasets and Code will be released at [here](https://github.com/JinYuanLi0012/RiVEG).
 - **[May.
 2024]** One paper is accepted to [ACL 2024](https://2024.aclweb.org/).
 See you in Bangkok!
 - **[Apr.
 2024]** Delighted to be onboard at Baidu as a research intern.